JJSalsbury/weekend-movie-sagas/README.md

 _Duration: April 7th - April 10th_

-I created a movie management application, That can save a movie collection to a database and display them on page load.
+I created a movie management application, that can save a movie collection to a database and display them on page load.
 A detailed view has been created for each individual movie, including all genres associated with that movie.
 I practiced using a common web pattern; going from a list to showing more information about a single item.

 The application spans across 3 views; the Movie-List, Movie-Form and Movie-details pages.

-The home or Movie-List/Home view displays all movies in the collection.
+The "home" view or Movie-List view displays all movies in the collection.
 There are two navigation's on this page.

-By clicking the "add movie" button from the Movie-List/Home page, the user is brought to the Movie-Form where they can add a movie title, description, image url, and select a genre by clicking the "save" button.
-The user may also click a "cancel" button, to navigate back to the Movie-List/Home Page.
+By clicking the "add movie" button from the Movie-List page, the user is brought to the Movie-Form where they can add a movie by title, description, image url, and also select a genre by clicking the "save" button.
+The user may also click a "cancel" button to navigate back to the Movie-List page.

 I was introduced to REDUX-SAGA the Monday before the start of my project.
-By Thursday of that same week, I was using REACT and REDUX-SAGAS to accomplish this project.
+By Thursday of that same week, I was using REACT and REDUX-SAGA to accomplish this project.
 Developing the project started with thoughtful and intentional preplanning, which made the execution of the project much easier.
 I developed a solid plan.

 ## Screen Shot